perfsonar/docs/install_debian.rst

 Reducing installation size
 ++++++++++++++++++++++++++
-If you want to reduce the perfSONAR installation size as much as possible, you can call ``apt-get`` with the ``--no-install-recommends`` option.
+If you want to reduce the perfSONAR installation size as much as possible, you can call ``apt`` with the ``--no-install-recommends`` option.
 This will prevent Debian recommended packages to be automatically installed (you can also configure this globaly in the APT configuration files with the statement ``APT::Install-Recommends "0";``).
 This can become useful when you want to install the perfsonar-testpoint bundle with the less overhead possible.

 .. _install_debian_step3: